Build Your Reputation With User Testimonials And Reviews

 - Display options for your testimonials in a widget or as slideshows, sliders, list layout, grid layout, etc. via a shortcode

-- Styling options (display image at the top, bottom, or side of the testimonial, display testimonial in a speech bubble, customized font and background colors, font types and more.
+- Styling options (display image at the top, bottom, or side of the testimonial, display testimonial in a speech bubble, customized font and background colours, font types and more.

-Visit this site to download and use the plugin:
+Visit this site to download and use this plugin:

 To learn how to add testimonials in WordPress, see the tutorial below:

-Testimonials and user reviews are great sources of content that help your business add credibility, build authority, improve online reputation, and grow your sales funnel.
-Always ask for feedback, reviews, and testimonials from existing customers, and start publishing these on your web site.
+Customer reviews and client testimonials are great sources of content that can help your business in terms of adding credibility, building authority, improving online reputation, and growing your sales funnel.
+Always ask for feedback, reviews, and testimonials from existing customers, and start publishing these on your website.

 Resources

-The articles below provide useful information on creating engaging customer testimonials and were also helpful in providing research and information for sections of this article:
+The articles below provide useful information on creating effective users testimonials and were used when researching information for sections of this article:

 - Ecommerce Consumer Reviews: Why You Need Them And How To Use Them